ScaleChanger

 From Theory to Practice: A Participatory Workshop

-• Identify the existing support services and assess how effectively these address the entrepreneurs’ needs;
+• Reviewing existing support services and how well they meet those needs;

 Exploring barriers and enablers of entrepreneurship in Côte d’Ivoire